ShannaJSmith/scheduler/README.md

 With Interview Scheduler both students and interviewers can rest assure appointment booking will be a smooth process!

-This project makes use of React, JSX, Axios, SASS, SQL, Node and Express.
+This project makes use of React, JSX, Axios, SASS, PostgreSQL, Node and Express.
 For testing Storybook, Jest and Cypress were used.

 Booking Appointments Form: